yousefelassal/quote-cron/README.md

 > It's important to know that words don't move mountains.
 Work, exacting work moves mountains.

 > It is better to understand a little than to misunderstand a lot.

+> The doorstep to the temple of wisdom is a knowledge of our own ignorance.